 Whether you work from home or have an off-site office, you can make subtle changes to increase your productivity.
 According to an article in Forbes, a variety of factors related to your physical surroundings impact how effectively and quickly you work.
 Noise, temperature, visual stimulation, and air quality all play a role in helping you stay focused on the task at hand.
 To improve your productivity, take a look at these subtle but impactful changes that will make your office the kind of place where you can get jobs done.

 According to a report in Tech Radar, distracting ambient noise reduces employee morale, hinders productivity, and increases stress.
 Noise-dampening equipment installation is often inexpensive and takes only a few hours.
-Acoustic panels and other sound-reducing materials can cut down on noise in your office, making it easier for you to concentrate and complete your tasks.
+Acoustic panels and other sound-reducing materials such as office partitions can cut down on noise in your office, making it easier for you to concentrate and complete your tasks.
 If you want a less drastic option, you can try noise-canceling headphones or a white noise machine.
 But the most permanent solution is to install acoustic boards and possibly rugs if your office has hard floors.